 While you can buy a radio that will simultaneously charge a cell phone, like that hand-crank option above, it's still a good idea to have one (or more) backup batteries in case the power goes out.
-Try the Gorilla Gadgets Uhuru!
-16,800mAh External Battery Pack ($39.99 with $5, a low by $25; expires March 17) to give your devices an extra jolt of life.
+Try the Motorola 1,860mAh Universal Battery Pack ($7.95 with free shipping, a low by $10) to give your devices an extra jolt of life.
 Also, always, always keep cell phone charger cables that connect to the cigarette lighter in your car.

 Life Jackets and Floatation Vests

 If you live in an area that's prone to flooding, a floatation vest could mean the difference between survival and drowning.
 There are many price points and features, so be sure to pick out vests that best suit your needs; a good rule of thumb is to select a vest that stands the test for safe boating in extreme conditions.
 A thorough guide to floatation devices (and the almighty survival suit) can be found here.
-Among the cheapest options we could find is the Cabela's Deluxe Vest ($14.99 with $5.95 s&h, a low by $10).
+Among the cheapest options we could find is the Stearns Adult Classic Series Vest ($15.99 with free shipping with REDcard).